jwflory/fedora-summer-coding-metrics/README.md

 * Takes a single word string input.
 This will define the output file name.
 This option is to be combined with the `--mode/-m` argument.
 Please note that this option **DOES NOT** require an extension type.
 For instance, if you need an SVG output with the name `nobody.svg`, the --output flag should be set as `nobody` and not `nobody.svg`. the default value is `stats`.

+`--group / -g`

+* Takes a single word string input.
+This will take a group name of FAS as an argument.
+Useful for pulling statistics of an entire group.
+Please note that this requires authentication and the credentials are to be put in `fas_credentials.cfg` file.
+Not to be combined with `--user / -u`

 `--logging / -l`

 * Stores the value as `True` if called, does not require any argument.
 When logging is set, all the logs from start to end / mentioned weeks will be pulled from datagrepper and dumped into a text file according to the naming convention.